 Grants and Loans

-Funding by Open Road Alliance: The Open Road Alliance offers grants for organizations that are responding directly to COVID-19.
-They also offer four loan products to organizations affected by COVID-19.
+Funding by Open Road Alliance: Open Road Alliance offers grants for mid-implementation projects.

 Grant Facilities by Aavishkaar Group: The Aavishkaar Group announces Facility for Humane Action in response to Covid-19 for five key areas.